Solana Beach Alimony Lawyer

-Spousal support, also known as alimony, comes in different forms (Temporary Spousal Support and Permanent Spousal Support) and can be ordered for different reasons under the California Family Code.
+Spousal support, also known as alimony, comes in different forms and can be ordered for different reasons.
 Whether you are seeking support, or potentially paying spousal support, it is important to know your rights under the law.
 An experienced Solana Beach spousal support lawyer can help you navigate this often complex topic.

 In California, multiple factors are taken into consideration when determining spousal support.
 Does the spouse have the ability to support herself or himself?
 What are each of the spouses earning abilities and what was each spouse’s standard of living during the marriage?
 These factors are all considered along with the age and health of each spouse and the length of the marriage.